UK 'cricket match' created ground for Imran Khan's political rise and helped fund his party: report - ExBulletin

 UK ‘cricket match’ created ground for Imran Khan’s political rise and helped fund his party: report

-Islamabad [Pakistan]July 30 (ANI): Pakistan Tehreek-e-Insaaf, the party formed by former Pakistani Prime Minister Imran Khan whose political rise stems from anti-corruption rhetoric, had received funding via a private cricket tournament organized by a Pakistani tycoon, the Financial Times reported.
+Pakistan Tehreek-e-Insaf, the party formed by former Pakistani Prime Minister Imran Khan whose political rise stems from anti-corruption rhetoric, had received funding via a private cricket tournament hosted by a Pakistani tycoon, reports the Financial Times.

 “It’s the type of charity fundraising that happens every summer in the UK.
 What makes it unusual is that the ultimate benefactor was a political party in Pakistan.
-The fee was paid to Wootton Cricket Ltd , which, despite its name, was a company incorporated in the Cayman Islands and owned by Naqvi and the money was used to fund Pakistan’s Tehreek-e-Insaf, Khan’s political party,” the Financial Times report said.
+The fee was paid to Wootton Cricket Ltd, which despite its name was a Cayman Islands incorporated company owned by Naqvi and the money was used to fund Pakistan Tehreek-e-Insaf, Khan’s political party,” said a Financial Times report. .

+He said funds have flowed into Wootton Cricket from businesses and individuals.

 The Election Commission of Pakistan has been investigating the funding of the PTI for several years.
 Imran Khan, a World Cup-winning captain, stood before Pakistan’s 2013 general election as an anti-corruption crusader and his party became the third largest in the National Assembly.